≡ Menu

-You’ve got to be having a pretty bad day if even the site of a Cardigan Welsh Corgi can’t put a smile on your face!
-Which is why it’s no surprise that this little lovable guy has gone from being a very productive member of the family to now a highly desirable companion and/or “show dog” in some cases!
+You’ve got to be having a pretty lousy day if even the site of a Cardigan Welsh Corgi can’t put a smile on your face!
+This is why it’s no surprise that this little lovable guy has gone from being a very productive member of the family to now a highly desirable companion and “show dog” sometimes!

 Origins of the Species (of Dog)

-The Cardigan Corgis, or the “yard-long dog” that their often affectionately referred to are thought to have descended from the Teckel strand of breeds.
+The Cardigan Corgis, or the “yard-long dog” that they often affectionately referred to is thought to have descended from the Teckel strand of breeds.

 “Teckels”